 For example, if you send an email to a B2B audience, you should consider the length of the typical working day of your target persona.
 For B2C audiences, the patterns are much different, so you might find it helpful to schedule your email campaigns based on your buyer personas and their routines.

-- As most of the researches focused on B2B, you can see that the best time to send an email is during working hours;
+- As most of the research focused on B2B, you can see that the best time to send an email is during working hours;

-- Emails sent in the first part of the days have slightly higher chances to be opened;
+- Emails sent in the first part of the day have a slightly higher chance to be opened;

 - Don’t send emails at night when your prospects are sleeping (however, a massive chunk of those emails might be opened in the morning, during the “peak” open hours).

 We asked industry leaders who send tons of emails daily about what time is best for them.
 Here is what they shared:

 “It no longer matters what time you are sending emails.
 What matters is how credible you are.
 What’s challenging is establishing credibility and familiarity fast—especially when it comes to cold emails.”

 Gaetano DiNardi, Head of Demand Generation at Nextiva

 “The best times to send a newsletter for us have been Tuesdays and Wednesdays around 11 AM.
 Since we moved our newsletters from Friday noon-3 PM to Wednesday, our open rates jumped by 6 percentage points.”